typedb/typedb-docs/_09-query/02-get-query.md

 </div>

-This query returns 10 instances of type `person` starting from the 100th person ordered by their `age`.
+This returns 10 instances of type `person` starting from the 100th person ordered by their `age`.

 ## Summary
-A `get` query is used to extract knowledge out of the knowledge graph by describing the desired result in the preceding `match` clause.
-We use the modifiers `limit`, `order by` and `offset` to retireve an optionally ordered subset of the matched instances.
+A `get` query is used to extract information out of the knowledge graph by describing the desired result in the preceding `match` clause.
+We use the modifiers `limit`, `order by` and `offset` to retrieve an optionally ordered subset of the matched instances.

 Next, we will learn how to [insert data](/docs/query/insert-query) into a Grakn knowledge graph.